pfsense/docs/source/releases/2-3-3-p1-new-features-and-changes.rst

 2.3.3-p1 New Features and Changes
 =================================

-The 2.3.3-p1 errata release is a minor release after :doc:`2.3.3 </releases/2-3-3-new-features-and-changes>` and contains beneficial security and bug fixes.
+The pfSense® software version 2.3.3-p1 errata release is a minor release after :doc:`2.3.3 </releases/2-3-3-new-features-and-changes>` and contains beneficial security and bug fixes.